Kilcoo beat Glen to reach Ulster final

 The great teams always respond strongly, though, and that's exactly what Kilcoo did as Shealin Johnston put the burners on to breeze past Ethan Doherty before nudging the Down champions back in front.

-With Glen conceding more turnovers, Kilcoo steadily gathered momentum, and while Conor Laverty kicked wide before seeing another effort come back off the bar, Ceilum Docherty combined wonderfully with Aaron Branagan before stretching the Magpies' lead to two at the end of a fluid counter-attack, although Jerome Johnston kicked a wide from play.
+With Glen conceding more turnovers, Kilcoo steadily gathered momentum, and while Conor Laverty kicked wide before seeing another effort come back off the bar, Ceilum Doherty combined wonderfully with Aaron Branagan before stretching the Magpies' lead to two at the end of a fluid counter-attack, although Jerome Johnston kicked a wide from play.

 Coming up against a compact Kilcoo defence, Glen had struggled to create scoring opportunities for much of the second half, but they managed to notch two crucial points in the closing minutes through Danny Tallon and Emmett Bradley to level at eight points apiece with three minutes left.